st-ty1/Artix_Asuswrt-Merlin_John_fork/How-to_Artix_on_wsl2.md

 	$ ./artix

 (rem.: Of course, the creation of artix-rootfs.tar.gz by using rootfs.img of official Artix-iso is also possible.
+See at end of file.

 But even using smallest iso (base-iso without any desktop environment) results in bigger roots.tar.gz than that of https://github.com/hdk5/ArtixWSL)